sr14978/innocuous-ciphertexts/README.md

 - 100/reference_urls

+This simple web crawler program will follow links on webpages to create normal looking traffic.
+./visit_http

 This program can be used to view data such as urls and distrobution historgram bins as follows ./view.py <filepath>
 eg ./view.py 100/reference_urls